radoi-razvan/healthcare-app/README.md

 ## Usage

 First project:
-- In Visual Studio Code run the the angular server using `ng serve`.
+- In Visual Studio Code run the angular server using `ng serve`.
 - In Visual Studio Code run the json web server using `npm start server`.

 <p align="right">(<a href="#top">back to top</a>)</p>